 – 8 DAYS –

 Climb Elbrus Challenge is an adventure trip that features climbing Mt.
 Elbrus, the highest peak in Europe!
 Our local professional climbing experts will help you ascend this stunning peak, one of the world’s 7 summits.
 This trip is designed for both novice and serious climbers, all of whom will descend Elbrus with a newfound awe for the Caucasus Mountains.
-Come and conquer the Caucasus on this adventure of a lifetime!
+Come and climb the Caucasus on this adventure of a lifetime!

 – 11 DAYS –

 Climb Elbrus North Route is an 11-day expedition to the top of Europe’s highest peak via the wild and beautiful North Route!
 Prepare to backpack through pristine mountain steppe and ascend open glaciers as our local professional mountain guides lead you to the lofty summit of Mount Elbrus.
 Your guides will teach you everything you need to know for a safe and successful ascent.
 The North Route ascent is 100% on foot!

 This trip has it all: adventure, history, culture, and more!
 Spend your first 8 days in Russia summiting Mt.
 Elbrus, the jewel of the Caucasus Mountains.
 Then travel deeper into the Caucasus, experiencing its ancient cultures and their history in little-known places like North Ossetia, Ingushetia, and Chechnya.
 You may not want to leave after 13 days of Caucasus hospitality and beautiful nature!

 CLIMB ELBRUS & THE CAPITALS

 – 13 DAYS –